Lead Opinion

 I.

-The facts in this case are undisputed.
-On April 3, 2008, Agent Craig Smith of the Bureau of Immigration and Customs Enforcement (“ICE“) presented an affidavit to a magistrate judge containing the following information:
+The facts in this ease are undisputed.
+On April 3, 2008, Agent Craig Smith of the Bureau of Immigration and Customs Enforcement (“ICE”) presented an affidavit to a magistrate judge containing the following information:

 On November 26, 2007, agents learned that on January 13, 2007, the defendant paid $79.95 for a one-month subscription to a child pornography subscription web site.
 Agents had previously viewed the splash pages for this web site (the pages that welcome the visitors to the web site) on December 27, 2006, and found that it contained the following photographic images of child pornography:

-- An image depicting two naked prepubescent females with one spreading the legs of the other to expose the genitalia to the camera in a lewd and lascivious manner;
+(1) An image depicting two naked prepubescent females with one spreading the legs of the other to expose the genitalia to the camera in a lewd and lascivious manner;

-An image of a naked prepubescent female identified as “Gayla 11 y.o.” indicating her age to be eleven-years old.
-She is posed with her genitalia exposed to the camera in a lewd and lascivious manner; - An image of a naked prepubescent female inserting an object into her vagina;
+*377 (2) An image of a naked prepubescent female identified as “Gayla 11 y.o.” indicating her age to be eleven-years old.
+She is posed with her genitalia exposed to the camera in a lewd and lascivious manner;

-- A blinking indicator that identifies the girls on the web site as being between five to fourteen-years of age;
+(4) A blinking indicator that identifies the girls on the web site as being between five to fourteen-years of age;

-In addition, the agent determined that Comcast owned the IP address used to access the web site and that the person who used that IP address had an email address that had been registered on January 13, 2007, to the residence located at 8-Van Street.
-Agent Smith also stated that based on his experience, evidence of the storage of child pornography is often present on the computer hard drives of consumers of child pornography—sometimes in multiple locations on the hard drive, some of which they may not even be aware of.
+In addition, the agent determined that Comcast owned the IP address used to access the web site and that the person who used that IP address had an email address that had been registered on January 13, 2007, to the residence located at 8 — Van - Street.
+Agent Smith also stated that based on his experience, evidence of the storage of child pornography is often present on the computer hard drives of consumers of child pornography — sometimes in multiple locations on the hard drive, some of which they may not even be aware of.

 The affidavit further indicated that the defendant had a previous criminal history and was listed in the Michigan State Sex Offender Registry at the same address.
 At the time of the affidavit, the probation office, the postal service, and the department of motor vehicles listed the defendant at that address as well.